 If managed properly, dogs can be acceptably fertile with much lower counts and quality.
 As semen quality decreases, the precision of ovulation timing needs to increase.

 Ovulation timing precision is increased by more frequent progesterone levels and adding LH testing for the most compromised semen.
-To help to pinpoint the LH surge, Witness LH, a diagnostic test for the detection of Luteinizing Hormone is available from Zoetis.
-This test provides an accurate, semi-quantitative measurement of canine and feline LH.

 Too few sperm, abnormal sperm, or poor motiligy may all result in poor fertility.
 Semen evaluation of the male prior to a breeding is always recommended, but if it wasn’t done before breeding and the bitch fails to conceive, it should be done after the bitch is determined to be not pregnant.
 Sometimes this can be overcome by intrauterine insemination or multiple inseminations, but in other cases, the infertility may be too severe.

-LH Surge In Relation To C-Sections
+LH Surge in Relation to C-Sections

 Bitches whelp 65 days (plus or minus one) from the LH surge regardless of the day bred in the majority of breedings.
 Therefore, the more accurately you pinpoint the LH surge the more accurately you can narrow down the whelping date.
 Large litters may come one to two days early and litters of one or two puppies may go one to two days late.